Just a few minutes before I sat down to write this column, the Dean of Arts and Sciences at UNC-Wilmington sent the following note:

 Now, in 2007, the WRC is employing both of these ideas in its mission to show people how to properly put on a condom – an activity making them almost as useful as those flight attendants who show people how to adjust an airplane safety belt.
 First, they make sure that all condom-related activity is handled by the students so they can employ the Elizabethan method of blaming it on the students.
 Next, they make sure that any detractors are told that anyone who might be offended has the option of simply turning his/her/or its head to avoid further offense.

 Of course, the best part of this little diversity story is that a local Crisis Pregnancy Center (CPC) is now planning to follow the lead of the feminists.
-They are starting a new CPC student activist group that will petition the WRC website host to include information about them next to
+They are starting a new CPC student activist group that will petition the WRC website host to include information about them next to information about Planned Parenthood.

 This is a good idea because the CPC has long been sending requests to the WRC asking them for representation on the website – requests that, until now, have been ignored by the censorious feminists.
 But since the students pay mandatory fees that are occasionally spent by the WRC, there can be no more viewpoint discrimination in response to their requests (see Wisconsin v.
 Southworth, 2000).